Coherent pressure structures in turbulent channel flow

+The resolvent operator can be written to include an eddy viscosity model (which substitutes the constant molecular viscosity) to mimic a portion of the nonlinear terms of the N-S system \citep{hwang2010linear, mckeon2017engine}.
+In this approach, the nonlinear forcing statistics are still modeled as white noise but the linear operator is modified by the inclusion of the eddy viscosity model, the most common model being the one proposed by \citet{cess1958survey}.
+Eddy viscosity approaches were successfully employed, e.g. to compute optimal temporal transient growths supported in turbulent channel flow \citep{delalamo2006linear, pujals2009note}, optimally amplified streaks \citep{butler1993optimal}, to introduce optimal perturbations (streaks) in confined turbulent flows \citep{hwang2010amplification}, among others. \citet{symon2021energy} and \citet{symon2023eddy} observed the use of a Cess eddy viscosity model was helpful in the resolvent analysis in channel flows, improving the resolvent modes capacity to predict the most energetic structure (streamwise streaks).
+However, the use of a singe eddy viscosity profile does not lead to accurate predictions at all scales.

-\citet{morra2021colour} also employed SPOD and resolvent analysis to investigate turbulent channel flow at $Re_{\tau} \approx 180$ and 550 obtained through DNS.
-However, the authors focused extracting the nonlinear forcing terms from the database in order to show how such terms affect the resolvent outputs.
-As in \citet{abreu2020resolvent, abreu2020spod}, the only outputs considered were the velocity components.
-In the frequency domain, the input (forcing terms) and outputs (velocity components) are written as two-point space-time statistics, i.e. cross-spectral densities (CSD), and are accurately computed directly from snapshots of DNS data. \citet{morra2021colour} compared the power spectral density (PSD) of the state components, evaluated through the resolvent input-output formulation when employing the full forcing CSD, with the state components for most energetic structures in the buffer layer and large-scale structures.
-As expected, there is close agreement with the DNS statistics when the full forcing is used.
-The authors also verified that a rank-2 approximation of the forcing, containing only the two most energetic SPOD modes, is a sufficient approximation of the nonlinear terms, leading to a response with reasonable accuracy when comparing with DNS data.
-A recent study by the authors \citep{amaral2021resolvent} employed a resolvent-based methodology to build transfer functions in order to estimate the flow field (velocity and pressure components) from wall measurements (wall shear stress and/or pressure).
-Channel flow databases at friction Reynolds numbers of 180, 550 and 1000 were employed in the study.
-To build the estimator, one needs to model the CSD of the forcing components, and the explored choices were the full forcing CSD (obtained from the DNS) and white noise in the linearized system without and with the inclusion of an eddy viscosity.
-The results obtained by \citet{amaral2021resolvent} show the pressure estimates are less sensitive to forcing CSD definition than the velocity components.
+The work by \citet{morra2021colour} employed SPOD and resolvent analysis to investigate turbulent channel flow at $Re_{\tau} \approx 180$ and 550 obtained through DNS.
+The authors focused on extracting the nonlinear forcing terms from the database in order to show how such terms affect the resolvent outputs.
+In their study, the power spectral density (PSD) of the state (velocity fluctuation) components, evaluated through the input-output formulation for different forcing statistics (input) models, where compared with the true state components, obtained directly from the DNS, for the most energetic near-wall and large-scale structures.
+They showed that a rank-2 approximation of the forcing, containing only the two most energetic SPOD modes, is a sufficient approximation of the nonlinear terms, leading to a response with reasonable accuracy when comparing with DNS data.
+The performance of the Cess eddy viscosity-modeled forcing on the accuracy of resolvent analysis was also explored and the authors verified the use of the eddy viscosity model boosted the accuracy of the predictions of the output (response) in comparison to the resolvent operator using only the molecular viscosity.